Raid on Scarborough, Hartlepool and Whitby: High Seas Fleet

 Ingenohl had already exceeded his standing orders from the Kaiser by involving the main German fleet in the operation, without informing the Kaiser.
 At 05:30, mindful of the orders not to place the fleet in jeopardy and fearing he had encountered the advance guard of the Grand Fleet, he reversed course towards Germany.
 Had he continued, he would shortly have engaged the four British battlecruisers and six battleships with his much larger force, which included 22 battleships.
 This was the opportunity that German strategy had been seeking, to even the odds; the ten British capital ships would have been outnumbered and outgunned; their loss would have ended the British numerical advantage.
 Churchill later defended the situation, arguing that the British ships were faster and could have turned about and run.
 Others, such as Jellicoe, felt there was a risk that an admiral such as Beatty would have insisted upon engaging the enemy once contact was established.
 Admiral Alfred von Tirpitz commented "Ingenohl had the fate of Germany in his hand".

 At 06:50, Shark and the destroyers sighted the cruiser with its destroyer escort.
 Captain Loftus Jones reported his sightings at 07:25, the signal being received by Warrender and also by New Zealand in Beatty's squadron but the information was not passed on to Beatty.
 At 07:40 Jones, attempting to close on Roon to fire torpedoes, discovered that she was accompanied by two other cruisers and was obliged to withdraw at full speed.
 The German ships gave chase but could not keep up and shortly returned to their fleet.
 Warrender changed course towards the position given by Shark, expecting Beatty to do the same.
 At 07:36, he attempted to confirm that Beatty had changed course but did not get a reply.
-At 07:55, he managed to make contact and Beatty sent New Zealand, his nearest ship, followed by the three light cruisers, spaced 2 mi apart, to maximise their chance of spotting the enemy, followed by the remaining battlecruisers.
+At 07:55, he managed to make contact and Beatty sent New Zealand, his nearest ship, followed by the three light cruisers, spaced 2 nmi apart, to maximise their chance of spotting the enemy, followed by the remaining battlecruisers.
 At 08:42, Warrender and Beatty intercepted a message from Patrol at Scarborough that she was under attack by two battlecruisers.
 The chase of Roon, which might have led to an encounter with the main German fleet, was abandoned and the British squadron turned north to intercept Hipper.